mxw/mxawng/_posts/2014-03-10-how-to-maybe-be-an-adult-human.md

 Empirically, this was _such a drag_ that my reaction to it was, "Well, better do zero things, then."

-I had similar reactions in response to other tasks.
+I had similar self-paralyzing reactions in response to other tasks.
 While my mail was piled on my desk, my response was, "Guess I can't use my desk ever."
 And of course, during all the time I put off opening my mail, I couldn't just go do other things, because---of course!---opening my mail was the thing that should come first.

 This is clearly just a psychological failure on my part.
 Each task which prevented me from doing all the other interesting and satisfying things I would